Three ways to say “I love you”

 Become "intimacy allies"

-These three focuses, says Tenney, are not a prescription for romance.
+These three focuses, explains Tenney, are not a prescription for romance.
 Instead, they help to draw couples closer.
 Each one promotes intimacy within the relationship.

 "Romance is nice but intimacy is wonderful.
 It goes way beyond a holiday that we celebrate once a year."

-*Susan Passi-Klaus is a Public Relations Specialist/Writer at United Methodist Communications.
+*Susan Passi-Klaus is a writer in Nashville, Tennessee.
+Media contact is Fran Walsh, United Methodist Communications.

 Editor's Note: This article is updated from a version that ran initially on Feb.
 11, 2010.